21 Solid Ways to Validate your Minimum Viable Product

 20. Single feature MVP

-Sometimes testing the one and an only strong feature of your product results in the best conversion.
+Sometimes testing the one and only strong feature of your product results in the best conversion.
 Getting feedback on that one feature can help the product immensely rather than focusing on multiple features all at once.
 It will also help in narrowing down the customer base and will allow better focus.
-This testing is considered one of the most advised MVP testing strategies.
+This testing is considered one of the most advised MVP testing strategies by MVP development company.

 21. Software testing